UB-CSE306/base-EXP02/README.md

 Try to add this feature.

-### FEATURE REQUEST 2
+### FEATURE REQUEST 2 (if not already supported)

-The code only works with images in the .bmp format.
-Extend it to work also with files of different image formats, such as .jpg, .tiff, .raw and .gif.
+Ensure the code works with images encoded in a variety of formats, such as .bmp , .jpg, .tiff, .raw and .gif.

 Have the program deduce the file type automatically from the